Dental PPO Plans versus Dental HMO Plans

 PPO and HMO refer to the dentist network associated with the dental plan.
 PPO is an acronym for “Preferred Provider Network” and HMO stands for “Health Maintenance Organization.”
 About eight-in-ten private dental plans are PPOs while less than one-in-ten are HMOs.
 HMOs pay their dentists a set monthly amount for each enrollee regardless of the services they use.
 A PPO reimburses a dentist based on services rendered.

-Typically, a HMO dental plan has a narrow network and services received from out-of-network dentists won’t be paid for by the dental plan.
-A PPO dental plan, in contrast, may offer some out-of-network coverage with higher out-of-pocket costs for the plan enrollee.
-A PPO plan also does not require a referral before going to a dental specialist while a HMO plan will require such a referral from the enrollee’s primary care dentist.
+Typically, a HMO dental insurance plan has a narrow network of participating dentists and services received from out-of-network dentists won't be paid for by the dental plan.
+A PPO dental insurance plan, in contrast, offers coverage for dental care received outside its network but it comes higher out-of-pocket costs for the plan enrollee.
+A PPO plan also does not require a referral before going to a dental specialist while a HMO plan will require such a referral from the enrollee's primary care dentist.

 Among dental plans the network acronyms often have the letter “D” in front of them so instead of PPOs and HMOs, there are DPPO and DHMO plans.
 Don’t worry.
 The “D” stands for “dental” and the guidance regarding the two network types still applies.